Agni Mantra: Hindu God of Fire

 Spiritual Fire and the Holy Spirit

-This Western Holy Spirit is somewhat akin to Shiva, third person of the Hindu Trinity.
-The idea that God breathes life into animate form is also a common theme in many traditions.
+The idea that God breathes life and spirit into animate form is also a common theme in many traditions.
 The Holy Spirit is also known as the Holy Ghost.
 There are seven gifts of the Holy Spirit: wisdom, understanding, counsel, fortitude, knowledge, piety, and fear of the Lord.
 Learn more and listen to music videos of Western Sacred Songs.

 Kathleen Karlsen Video Resources Thumbnail